hsharriman/3dprogramming-fractals/exercises/ex4/README.md

 lighting was defined by using only `three.js`, we will instead define the objects and lighting within the scene using GLSL.

+As such, `raymarching.html` is complete and should require no alterations by you.
+You will be implementing functions within `sphere.glsl` instead.
+Check out the resources section to help you along the way.

 ## Resources

 [The Raymarching Algorithm](http://jamie-wong.com/2016/07/15/ray-marching-signed-distance-functions/#the-raymarching-algorithm)